sameersbn/docker-gitlab/README.md

 ## Database

 GitLab uses a database backend to store its data.
+You can configure this image to use either MySQL or PostgreSQL.

+*Note: GitLab HQ recommends using PostgreSQL over MySQL*

 ### MySQL